yy/dviz-course/m14-networks-and-interactive/lab.md

 Another tool is the Cytoscape.
 It's developed by biologists & bioinformaticians and thus geared towards biological networks.
 Additionally, it does not have many network analysis functionalities.
 However, it is more stable and sensible in many ways than Gephi.
 You can download it at [http://www.cytoscape.org/](http://www.cytoscape.org/) and check out the tutorials at: [https://github.com/cytoscape/cytoscape-tutorials/wiki](https://github.com/cytoscape/cytoscape-tutorials/wiki).

 For this assignment, you can choose one from these two, and experiment with a small network.
 We'll use the Les Miserables graph, which can be downloaded from: [http://www-personal.umich.edu/~mejn/netdata/](http://www-personal.umich.edu/~mejn/netdata/).
 (Feel free to play with other networks too: [https://github.com/gephi/gephi/wiki/Datasets](https://github.com/gephi/gephi/wiki/Datasets))

 Once you have the Les Miserables graph,

 For Gephi users:
 * Load the network into Gephi as an undirected graph
 * Use a force-directed layout to obtain a good layout (also play with other layouts)
 * Find communities (modules) and color nodes based on the communities
-* Tweak various visual encodings to obtain a good visualization
+* Tweak various visual encodings to obtain a good visualization.
+For example - node size, node labels, edge weights etc
 * Export to a PDF or a PNG file
 * and upload the image file.

 For Cytospace users:
 * Load the network into Cytospace
 * Apply the edge-weighted spring embedded layout (also play with other layouts such as "organic")
 * Color the nodes and tweak various visual encodings to obtain a good visualization
 * Export to a PDF or a PNG file
 * and upload the image file.